plotly/plotly.py/CONTRIBUTING.md

 pip install jupyter
 jupyter labextension develop .
 ```
+If you don't run that command, your figure will not render in the Jupyter Lab/ Jupyter Notebook editors.

 If you're changing any of the code under the `js/` directory, you'll also want to run these commands:
 ```